 To the extent a Financial Institution or Investment Professional provides fiduciary investment advice to a Retirement Investor as part of its response to a request for proposal to provide investment management services under section 3(38) of ERISA, and is subsequently hired to act as investment manager to the Retirement Investor, it may receive compensation as a result of the advice under this exemption, provided that it complies with the Impartial Conduct Standards as set forth in Section II(a).
 This paragraph does not relieve the Investment Manager, however, from its obligation to refrain from engaging in any non-exempt prohibited transactions in the ongoing performance of its activities as an Investment Manager.

+Section III-Eligibility

+(a) General

-Section III-Eligibility (a) General (a) General.
-Subject to the timing and scope of ineligibility provisions set forth in subsection (b), an Investment Professional or Financial Institution will bebecome ineligible to rely on the exemption for 10 years following: this exemption with respect to any covered transaction, if on or after [INSERT DATE THAT IS 150 DAYS AFTER PUBLICATION IN THE FEDERAL REGISTER], the Financial Institution, an entity in the same Controlled Group as the Financial Institution, or an Investment Professional has been:
+(a) General.
+Subject to the timing and scope of ineligibility provisions set forth in subsection (b) and the opportunity to be heard as set forth in subsection (c), an Investment Professional or Financial Institution will be ineligible to rely on the this exemption with respect to any covered transaction, if on or after [INSERT DATE THAT IS 150 DAYS AFTER

+PUBLICATION IN THE FEDERAL REGISTER], the Financial Institution, its Affiliate, or an entity in the same Controlled Group as the Financial Institution, or an Investment Professional is described in (1) or (2) has been: